omeka/classic-enduser/docs/Admin/Settings/Search_Settings.md

 ![Arrows labelled as above point to the tabs](../../doc_files/searchsettingsloc.png)

+## Search Query Type
+As an Omeka Classic site Super Administrator, you may specify the type of search query that runs when users interact with the simple search: Keyword, Boolean, or Exact match.

+![Search settings page, with Search Query Type selection active for Keyword(../../doc_files/SearchQueryType.png)]

 ## Select Record Types

-As an Omeka Classic site Super administrator, you may choose which record types you wish to be searchable: items, collections, files.
+Also, you may choose which record types you wish to be searchable: items, collections, files.

 ![Search settings page, with Item, File, and Collection checkboxes active](../../doc_files/Searchsettings.png)